mate-desktop/mate-wayland-session/README.md

 You need Wayfire installed to run this session, as the startup script and configuration file are Wayfire-specific.
 Autotools or Meson will install the files in the correct places.

+## 📦 New: mate-settings-daemon 1.29.1 or later required
+The newest versions of mate-settings-daemon and mate-control-center provide wlrandr support in the display capplet and display m-s-d plugin, plus background and clipboard plugin support.
+We now run mate-settings-daemon in native wayland to support this.
+This REQUIRES mate-settings-daemon 1.29.1 or later to work.
+If older mate-settings-daemon is present instead, the subshell that starts/restarts mate-settings-daemon will waste CPU cycles in an endless loop.

+Generally, Wayland compositors control more of the session than X11 window managers.
+Wayfire in Wayland handles much of what Marco, mate-session-manager, and mate-settings-daemon do in X11.
+Non-wayland supporting apps such as GTK2 apps run under Xwayland, these still benefit from having a running xsettings manager itself under xwayland

 ## 🐞 Reporting Bugs and Submitting Patches

 Report new bugs on [GitHub](https://github.com/mate-desktop/mate-wayland-session).
 Please check for duplicates, especially for feature requests.